SCOPE OF THIS CHAPTER

 For placements outside the local authority area, see Out of Area Placements Procedure.

-In the case of siblings, wherever it is in the best interests of each individual child, they should be placed together.
-Where they cannot be placed together, they must be supported to understand why they cannot live together, and there should be robust plans for contact between them, so far as this is consistent with their welfare.
+In the case of brothers and sisters, wherever it is in the best interests of each individual child, they should be placed together.
+Where they cannot be placed together, they must be supported to understand why they cannot live together, and there should be robust plans for Family Time between them, so far as this is consistent with their welfare.

 2. The Care Plan